ryanmonsen/mid2beep/README.md

 If you are running Windows 10 64 bit, you need to install BeepXP: https://www.waldbauer.com/tmp/dl.php?download=beepxp64

+##Examples:
-Two examples are currently included that do not use midi files.
-Fanfare.py utilizes note and duration conversions and MI.py directly provides note frequency and duration (in milliseconds).
+**Fanfare.py** utilizes note and duration conversions found in Beep.py for simple melodies.
+**MI.py** directly provides note frequency and duration (in milliseconds).
+**AlloRondo.py** uses mid2beep to convert allo_rondo.mid to note frequency and duration, and then plays it.